isle-project/isle-editor/docs/components/markdown-editor.md

 # Markdown Editor

 A markdown editor for writing notes or reports.
 Supports exporting of notes as HTML or PDF files, as well as automatic submission to the ISLE server.
-The component is based on [SimpleMDE](https://simplemde.com/).

 #### Example: